karinazad/protein-transformer/README.md

 # Protein Transformer

-An implementation of Transformer for protein language modelling.
+An implementation of Transformer for protein language modeling.